bukisam/myfirstcode/README.md

 Hello buki is learning to hack for the first time.
+I am learning github